Tenant Satisfaction Measures

 Our approach to TSMs

-How do we collect feedback from tenants?
+How do we collect feedback from customers?

-How many tenants did we speak to?
+How many customers did we speak to?

-This is the first year of TSMs – what are we comparing our results to?
+What are we comparing our results to?

 How we performed